\"Writing.Com

 Smith’s phone message had immediately sparked Jonathan’s interest.
 He had played it over and over again, and every time he would hear something different.
 He stared, chilled, at the red number on the answering machine, blinking slowly, steadily, like a heartbeat.

-The message made a moaning, wailing kind of noise in the background that Jonathan couldn’t quite make out; it was like the sound of a tape recording played backwards.
-The connection was scratchy and fuzzy -- in and out, as if the man was calling from another world.
+The message made a moaning, wailing kind of noise in the background that Jonathan couldn’t quite make out; it was like the sound of a tape recording played backward.
+The connection was scratchy and fuzzy -- in and out as if the man was calling from another world.
 The sound of the man’s voice made the hair rise on the back of Jonathan’s arms.
 No matter how many times he played it, the effect was always the same, it sounded like a phone call from Hell.

 “You want to meet a real vampire, heh?” the scratchy voice asked in an old European accent.
 “Come to me, then.
 I’ll be waiting for you at the New Moon Cemetery at 11 o’clock.
 Come and see for yourself.”